adjkamel/3Dhuman_pose/README.md

 - [human3.6m dataset](http://vision.imar.ro/human3.6m/description.php)
 - Collected dataset from Kinect v2
 ### Preprocessing
-The preprocessing consists of normalisiing the images and the body poses.
+The preprocessing consists of normalising the images and the body poses.
+The kinect pose data were recorded using Brekel Body software, the files are in .bvh format, you can find the preprocessing files to generate images and normalise poses in ./preprocessing folder.
+The Human3.6 dataset images are first in .cdf and mat format.
+Use Generatedata files to process the raw data.

 #### Images normalisation